yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 inflation is listed as dangerously high, the expected median GDP of the country is multiplied by a factor of 0.4852942, holding all other variables constant.

+Beyond the specific interpretation of each of our coefficients, through the investigation we came across several interesting findings.
+The first and most notable is that none of our interaction effect terms ended up in our final model as they did not have a significant effect on the response.
+We tried five different interaction effects: The effects between inflation and GDP growth, inflation and corporate tax rate, inflation and the log of the population, and inflation and the tariff rate.
+We hypothesized that the effect of these quantitative predictors may depend on the rate of inflation as this represents the stability of the currency which drives the country’s economy, but this ended up not being the case.

+Another interesting finding was that the p-value associated with `cat_inflationLow` interaction term was 0.985, which suggests that the variable has almost no effect on the response at all, yet the step function and backwards selection still chose to include the variable.
+We believe this is because while the other inflation-based dummy variables in the model were able to account for a lot of the significance in the model, including it still provided explanatory power for the response.